 We do regular 'Keep-Fit' session with music.
 Members of staff alternate this with action stories, where the children take the parts.
 A great favourite is "Where The Wild Things Are" which has infinite potential for stomping!
 Role play is one of the children's favourite activities, especially when it extends into the garden, using the Wendy House, The Den, the Tree House or the Bridge.

 Local visits are particularly important to give the children a knowledge of their locality.
-We go on lots of local walks into the village, to the canal, to local farms to see the new-born lambs and to go strawberry picking and into the surrounding countryside for muddy wellie walks.
-We regularly visit a private estate, which allows us access to their Bluebell Woods and to go pond dipping.
+We go on walks into the village, to the canal and to any of the five children's play parks.
+We love our countrside walks to see the horses and the wind turbine.
+Our Wet Wellie Walks are best though!
+We go to Woodhouse Farm once or twice a year to see the animals and to go round the walled garden and we regularly visit a private estate, which allows us access to their Bluebell Woods and to go pond dipping.
 The Tractor 'n Trailer ride round the village and the local Fisheries is a great favourite.

-We organise coach trips to theatres in Birmingham, Stafford, Warwick and Stratford – our last visit was to 'We're going on a Bear Hunt' at Warwick Arts Theatre.
+In a normal year - and this year has not been normal! - we organise coach trips to theatres in Birmingham, Stafford, Warwick and Stratford – our last visit was to 'We're going on a Bear Hunt' at Warwick Arts Theatre.
 Parents are always welcome to join their children on these visits.
-More recently however we have enjoyed several local productions at the Garrick Theatre in Lichfield.
+Just before the pandemic, we enjoyed several local productions at the Garrick Theatre in Lichfield.